-Do you miss cake after moving to a low carb lifestyle?
+Do you miss cake after moving to a lifestyle low in carbs?
 You can have your cake!
-Try this yummy low carb yellow cake with dark chocolate frosting.
+Try this yummy low-carb yellow cake with dark chocolate frosting.

 I typically reserve low carb cakes for special occasions.
 Traffic to this site has been phenomenal this month.
 So, I decided to celebrate and treat myself to cake!